McCleary--Rubin reconstruction for simple forest-skein groups: Introduction

-In this article, our first main result is when the canonical group action $G^V\act\fC$ is faithful, it is the rigid action for $G^V$.
-Hence, not only is $G^V\act\fC$ canonical for the \emph{category} $\cF$, but it is also \emph{canonical for the group of fractions $G^V$}.
+Our first main result is when the canonical group action $\al:G^V\act\fC$ is faithful, it is the rigid action for $G^V$ in the sense of the reconstruction theorems of McCleary and Rubin.
+Hence, not only is $G^V\act\fC$ canonical for the \emph{category} $\cF$, but it is canonical for the \emph{group} $G^V$.
 The restrictions of $G^V\act\fC$ to $G^T$ and $G^F$ are not rigid.
-This is easily rectified by forming certain quotients and taking induced actions obtaining $G^T\act E^T$ and $G^F\act E^F$.
-For notational consistency we set $E^V:=\fC$.
+This is easily rectified by forming certain obvious subquotients of $\fC$ that we denote $\fR^F$ and $\fR^T$.
+For notational consistency we set $\fR^V:=\fC$.

-\begin{mainthm}[Theorem \ref{theo:rigid-FS}] Let $\cF$ be a \emph{simple} Ore FS category with FS groups $G^F$, $G^T$, $G^V$.
-Then, $[G^X,G^X]\act E^X$ (and hence $G^X\act E^X$) is rigid for $X=F,T,V$.
+\begin{mainthm}[McCleary--Rubin rigidity of FS groups;~Theorem~\ref{theo:rigid-FS}] Let $\cF$ be an Ore FS category with faithful canonical action and FS groups $G^F$, $G^T$, $G^V$.
+Then, $D(G^X)\act\fR^X$ (and hence $G^X\act\fR^X$) is rigid for $X=F,T,V$.
 When $\cF$ is countable these rigid spaces are homeomorphic to the real unit interval, the circle, and the Cantor space, respectively.
-In particular, $G^X$ remembers its type $X$. \end{mainthm}
+In particular, $G^X$ ``remembers'' its type $X$ in that if $G^X\simeq H^Y$ for some other FS group $H^Y$, then $X=Y$. \end{mainthm}

-The hypothesis of countability cannot be removed (see item (5) of Remark \ref{rem:rigid-non-homeo}).
-For the $F$ and $T$-case we have stronger statements showing that the group remembers an order and a cyclic order, respectively (see Section \ref{sec:rigid-FS} for details).
+The hypothesis of countability cannot be removed (see item (5) of remark \ref{rem:rigid-non-homeo}).
+For the $F$ and $T$-case we have stronger statements showing that the group remembers an order and a cyclic order, respectively (see section \ref{sec:rigid-FS} for details).

-Next, we recall the \emph{full group} $\la\Gamma\act Z\ra$ of a faithful topological action $\Gamma\act Z$, which consists of all homeomorphisms of $Z$ which everywhere act locally like an element of $\Gamma$.
-The full group of a \emph{rigid action} $\Gamma\act Z$ is an invariant of $\Gamma$, and it is often a proper overgroup of $\Gamma$.
-Hence, invariants of $\la\Gamma\act Z\ra$ (e.g.,~abelianisation) are invariants of $\Gamma$.
-These facts are very useful when $\Gamma$ is simple, and for FS groups we deduce the following.